bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 * **Automatic Mesh Tangent Generation**: If tangents are missing for a mesh, generate them with mikktspace.
 * **Renderer Optimizations**: Parallel frustum culling and unstable sorts for unbatched render phases yielded some big wins!
 * **Scene Bundle**: Easily spawn scenes using a normal Bevy bundle and extend them with new components and children.
 * **Scripting / Modding Progress: Untyped ECS APIs**: A step toward 3rd party scripting language support!
-Interact with bevy ECS internals directly via pointers.
+Interact with Bevy ECS internals directly via pointers.
 * **ECS Query Ergonomics and Usability**: Queries now implement `IntoIter` and mutable queries can be converted to immutable queries.
 * **ECS Internals Refactors**: Sweeping changes to Bevy ECS internals that make it simpler, safer, and easier to maintain.
 * **Reflection Improvements**: Support for reflecting more types, ECS resource reflection, untyped reflection, improved internals.